stoianraresstefan/pdqn/README.md

 # Parallelizing Dyna-Q Learning: Accelerating Reinforcement Learning Through Networked Architectures

-PDQN (Parallelized Dyna-Q Network) is a model-based reinforcement learning algorithm that combines the efficiency of Dyna-Q learning with the parallel processing capabilities of the Parallelized Q-Network (PQN) architecture [link to paper/repo].
+PDQN (Parallelized Dyna-Q Network) is a model-based reinforcement learning algorithm that combines the efficiency of Dyna-Q learning with the parallel processing capabilities of the [Parallelized Q-Network (PQN) architecture](https://arxiv.org/abs/2407.04811).
 Dyna-Q leverages a learned model of the environment to perform planning, which can significantly accelerate learning.
 PDQN extends PQN by incorporating this planning component within a distributed GPU setting, further boosting performance.
 This implementation maintains PQN's simplicity, performance, and structural integrity.
 We compare PDQN's performance against PQN within the MinAtar environment.

 ## 🚀 Usage (highly recommended with Docker)